 This year is designed as an integral part of the overall development of the course.
 It consists generally of two semesters of academic study in a political science institute or in a business school.

 A placement with European companies or public institutions is also possible but please note that finding internships in France is not easy as education in France is more academic focused and does not possess a strong apprenticeship culture as it is the case in German-speaking countries.

 Prior to the beginning of their academic year, in August, students will attend an intensive language course in order to prepare linguistic and cultural immersion.
 There, they will develop further their oral and written skills in view of their coming academic year, while getting their first concrete glimpse of French culture and way of life.
-In 2011 and 2012, students went to Lyon, at the Institut de Langue et de Culture Françaises (ILCF).
+In 2017, students went to Lyon, at the Institut de Langue et de Culture Françaises (ILCF).